Occupation: United States Department of Justice- Executive Assistant to the United States Attorney for the Eastern District of North Carolina

 Favorite Sweet Potato Dish:—Sweet potatoes nachos—use the sweet potatoes as chips, bake them then put beans, corn, bacon, salsa, cheese, and avocado on them!
 Yummy!

 Why I became a Sweet Feet Member: Some members of our Tuna Team, also known as “The Pack” mentioned this as an opportunity to learn more about the health benefits of sweet potatoes and running.
-I’m always looking for ways to improve my running, efficiency and nutrition wise.
+I’m always looking for ways to improve my running, efficiency, and nutrition-wise.

 What got me running: I had a big work event back in 2012 and when I returned from it, I needed to decompress from that event.
 I took up running as a way to release stress but also for the physical benefits as well.
 My picture is from my first marathon-around mile 23 after I ran the big bridge –the bridge everyone said runners walk—I ran it!
 I started running in 2012 and since have completed three half marathons, two marathons and am running the NYC Marathon in November of 2018.
-Running has given me confidence and freedom that I didn’t know I had in me!
-In 2017 I set a goal to run 1000 miles in the year, and ended at 1100.
+Running has given me the confidence and freedom that I didn’t know I had in me!
+In 2017 I set a goal to run 1000 miles in the year and ended at 1100.